Friday, 30 January 2015

 120

-From the above two examples, you are able to see that in the first example you are getting 120 units of utility by consuming 4 candies whereas you are able to get same amount of 120 units utility by eating one choco bar and one ice cream only as per 2nd example.
+From the above two examples, you are able to see that in the first example you are getting 120 units of utility by consuming 4 candies, whereas you are able to get the same amount of 120 units of utility by eating one chocobar and one ice cream only, as per 2nd example.

-So, in example 1, you are paying $4 to get 120 units of utility whereas in example 2, you will be paying only $2 to get same satisfaction of 120 utility.
+So, in example 1, you are paying $4 to get 120 units of utility, whereas in example 2, you will be paying only $2 to get the same satisfaction of 120 units of utility.

-Now, we come to know that additional units of consumption of same product will go on decreasing the satisfaction.
+Now, we come to know that additional units of consumption of the same product will go on decreasing the satisfaction.
 This is known as diminishing marginal utility.
-The total satisfaction will increase upto certain extent and then it may cease to increase after a point.
-In the above example, if you take another candy, the marginal utility can be zero units and so total utility will remain same as 120 units only.
+The total satisfaction will increase up to a certain extent, and then it may cease to increase after a point.
+In the above example, if you take another candy, the marginal utility can be zero units, and so total utility will remain the same as 120 units only.

-So utility plays a major role in economics for fixing the prices of commodities.
+So utility plays a major role in economics while fixing the prices of commodities.

 Friday, 9 January 2015